 - Join us for our 11 a.m. service on Sunday.
 Get a feel for our church and its community.

-- John Joseph will invite you to attend a Membership Inquiry Day, usually a Saturday morning.
+- you will be invited to attend a Membership Inquiry Day, usually a Saturday morning.
 You will have the opportunity to explore membership through story sharing, breaking bread, and touring the church.
 We have a very broad concept of Christian faith in the United Church and we suspect that your beliefs can easily fit within ours.

-- A few days later, John Joseph will contact you to learn your decision concerning membership.
+- A few days later Rev. Karen Bowles will contact you to learn your decision concerning membership.

 - Once you have communicated your decision to become a member, we will set a date for Membership Reception, held during our regular 11 a.m.
 Sunday service.
 You will be formally welcomed before the Congregation at that time.